StephanieGalindo10/CSSandGrid-Layout/README.md

 # CSSandGrid-Layout

-# Layout!
+Objective:
-For my assignment, I decided to do the CSS and Grid Layout
+For my goal, I decided to do the CSS and Grid Layout making it responsive as well.

 Inspirations: I wanted to focus on using CSS layout will creating a login system.
 Adding some paragraph about a company information.
 Adding links using Zenva website while making sure the website was responsive for all users.